 To answer this question, we will first add some background to both sets of treatments.

 Inpatient rehab, otherwise known as residential rehab, is what we offer at Ocean Recovery, and it requires that you receive treatment while staying at our clinic.

 This means that you will have access to benefits such as around the clock care, regular therapy sessions, and one to one counselling, among many other benefits.

 However, perhaps the biggest advantage of inpatient treatment is the environment that you become a part of with addicts who are on the same path to recovery, helping you every step of the way.

-This supportive atmosphere and the fact that you are away from home is what makes inpatient treatment so appealing as you are away from any triggers that may cause a potential relapse.
+This supportive atmosphere and the fact that you are away from home make inpatient treatment so appealing as you are away from any triggers that may cause a potential relapse.